Whole grain bread in oven

 40 hours

-Course three explores bread baking with rye and different grains in depth.
-The student will also master ethnic favorites from Northern to Southern Europe.
+Topic three explores bread baking with rye and different grains in depth.
+The student will also be taught international favorites from Northern to Southern Europe.

-• Wheat and rye breads, multi-grain bread, fig bread, oat honey bread
+• Wheat and rye breads, multigrain bread, fig bread and oat honey bread

 40 hours

-Course four takes an in-depth look at viennoiserie, from breakfast pastries to festive sweet breads.
-The student will also gain the skills to produce top quality croissant and Danish.
-Presentation and display of final products will be emphasized.
-Finally, students challenge their creativity as they use decorative dough to design a bread centerpiece.
+Topic four takes an in-depth look at viennoiserie, from breakfast pastries to festive sweet breads.
+The student will gain the skills to produce top quality croissants and Danish.
+During this course, students will experience an emphasis on presentation and display of their final products.
+Finally, students work with dead dough to design and create a bread centerpiece.

 • Pannetone, kugelhopf, stollen, challah bread and braiding